-For more information, please visit Working While Studying by the Department of Immigration and Border Protection (DIBP).
+For more information, please visit Conditions for Working While Studying by the Department of Immigration and Border Protection (DIBP).

 The University of Newcastle offers support to all students who are seeking part-time employment during their studies or full-time employment after graduation.
 The University's Careers Service provides students with a range of free services including:

 - Workshops addressing topics such as interview skills, career planning, job search strategies and resume writing

 - Individual interviews with a Careers Counsellor to discuss career choice and career planning